adolfo-html/adolfo-html.github.io/README.md

 So I'm back to editing this and I honestly think it looks great so far.
 I'm going to focus on adding PRACTICAL things now.
 Including:
 - A subpage displaying my resume
 - A subpage providing my business contact info

+April 23 2025

+I'm awesome.
+I'm personalizing it for fun right now but honestly I should probably get to work on the contacts page.
+Anyway finals are happening right now and this is my way of procrastinating?
+LOL I guess that's a good thing because there are other worse ways I could procrastinate, but anyway yeah I added the image to the back and improved a lot of style stuff.